-Braking Distance is the distance your car travels after you have applied the brakes until your vehicle comes to a stop.
-The faster you are travelling, the more momentum you have and the braking distance will.
+Braking distance is the distance your car travels after you have applied the brakes until your vehicle comes to a stop.
+The faster you are travelling, the more momentum you have and the braking distance will increase.

-Stopping Distance is the total distance you travel before you hit the brakes plus the distance you travel while the brakes slow you down.
-Thinking + Braking Distance = Overall Stopping Distance.
+Stopping distance is the total distance you travel before you apply the brakes, plus the distance you travel while the brakes slow you down.

 TIP: Here is a great way to remember the overall stopping distances.
 Starting from 20mph you simply multiply the speed by intervals of 0.5, beginning with 2, for example, 2, 2.5, 3, 3.5 etc as follows:

 |20 mph x 2 = 40 feet ((12 meters) or 3 car lengths)|

 |30 mph x 2.5 = 75 feet ((23 meters) or 6 car lengths)|

 |40 mph x 3 = 120 feet ((36.5 meters) or 9 car lengths)|

 |50 mph x 3.5 = 175 feet ((53 meters) or 13 car lengths)|